Nekololizu/NekoTweakMod/README.md

 - Living Tree & Pyramid chest loot from fishing crates *still WIP* (Finch staff & Sandstorm in a Bottle etc)

+- The ninja armor now gives 20% summon damage instead of movement speed as its set bonus

+- The obsidian armor now have a set effect giving 30% summon damage Additionally the helm,shirt,pants give 5,10 & 5 % summon damage each

 - Feral claws changed from "12% increased melee speed" to "melee autoswing" (Melee Autoswing also applies to summoner whips)